prosopo/procaptcha-wordpress/readme.txt

 = 3.2.0 =
 * Tested with WooCommerce 8.0.
-* Added ability to use procap_ field provided by the Fluent Forms plugin.
+* Added ability to use procaptcha field provided by the Fluent Forms plugin.
-* Added ability to use procap_ field provided by the Forminator plugin.
+* Added ability to use procaptcha field provided by the Forminator plugin.
-* Added ability to use procap_ field provided by the Quform plugin.
+* Added ability to use procaptcha field provided by the Quform plugin.
-* Added procap_ reset to allow sending an Elementor form several times without reloading the page.
+* Added procaptcha reset to allow sending an Elementor form several times without reloading the page.
-* Added procap_ reset to allow sending a Forminator form several times without reloading the page.
+* Added procaptcha reset to allow sending a Forminator form several times without reloading the page.
-* Added procap_ reset to allow sending a Quform form several times without reloading the page.
+* Added procaptcha reset to allow sending a Quform form several times without reloading the page.
-* Blocked procap_ settings on Fluent Forms admin pages with a notice having a link to the procap_ plugin General settings page.
+* Blocked procaptcha settings on Fluent Forms admin pages with a notice having a link to the procaptcha plugin General settings page.
-* Blocked procap_ settings on Forminator admin pages with a notice having a link to the procap_ plugin General settings page.
+* Blocked procaptcha settings on Forminator admin pages with a notice having a link to the procaptcha plugin General settings page.
-* Blocked procap_ settings on Quform admin pages with a notice having a link to the procap_ plugin General settings page.
+* Blocked procaptcha settings on Quform admin pages with a notice having a link to the procaptcha plugin General settings page.
 * Fixed Fluent Forms submit error.
-* Fixed positioning of procap_ in Fluent Form.
+* Fixed positioning of procaptcha in Fluent Form.
 * Fixed deprecation errors in debug.log that occurred with Fluent Forms.
 * Fixed Forminator form display error.
-* Fixed dynamic display of settings in sample procap_.
+* Fixed dynamic display of settings in sample procaptcha.

 = 3.1.0 =
 * Added notification system.
-* Fixed mode selection for sample procap_ on the General settings page.
+* Fixed mode selection for sample procaptcha on the General settings page.

 = 3.0.1 =
 * Fixed error on Contact Form 7 validation.